Poster presenters must attend the meeting in person in order to participate in the 2023 Poster Session

 - Please be sure to add any necessary disclaimers to your poster presentation (such as whether data presented is preliminary or proprietary) given the potential for the files to be screen captured in the virtual format.
 For example, you could add the following disclaimer to your presentation: “Please do not cite this presentation/poster.
 Instead refer to the references cited or contact the authors.”

-- Upload a .pdf image of your poster to the Whova app by Sunday, January 29, 2022 at 11:59pm (PST).
-All presentations will be available to meeting registrants for advance, on-demand viewing starting a week before the meeting begins and for 3 months following the conference.
+- Upload a .pdf image of your poster to the Whova app by Wednesday, February 8, 2023 at 10am.
+All presentations will be available to meeting registrants for on-demand viewing for 3 months following the conference.
 See instructions below.
 You may make edits to your speaker page and upload files as often as you’d like.
-You may also upload the optional video presentation explained above at this time.

 - Poster presenters will set up their posters in the upstairs foyer on Wednesday (2/8/23) between 8-10am.
 Display boards will be provided.
 Business cards or small leaflet literature for distribution may be inserted in an envelope and affixed to your poster.
 Posters should be no more than 48” wide by 36” tall Landscape.